haidubogdan/netbeans-php-blade-plugin/README.md

 1. In Netbeans open Tools -> Plugins, select Downloaded tab.
 2. Click "Add plugins" and select the file from the nbm folder coresponding to the netbeans version (12.0, 12.2, 12.3, 12.5, 12.6).
+   * we need a specific nbm as some friendly depenencies have changed with each release of netbeans (webcommon, editor.options)
 3. Select the checkbox next to the "Blade for Netbeans" plugin and click Install.
 4. Restart the IDE when demanded and enjoy your new plugin.